gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Here are some reasons to connect your Particle Photon directly to Azure.

 1. Azure IoT Central is ready to go, no code required service you can use to plot and analysis device telemetry, centrally control devices, and initiate business processes.
-Perfect if you are a hacker or working on a skunkworks project or a startup with limited budget wanting to get an idea across to a potential client.
+Perfect if you are a hacker or working on a skunkworks project or a startup with a limited budget wanting to get an idea across to a potential client.

     ![iot central](docs/iot-central.png)